 CNV-3) What do I see in the search result for the CNV module?

-The search result for the CNV module, such as that shown in Figure CNV-3 that shows the search results for chromosome 15, consists of a table with columns for Chromosome, CNV locus, CNV Type, # of studies, and Animal Models.
-If there is an Animal Models for a CNV locus in the database, a mouse icon will appear in the Animal Models column for that CNV locus.
+The search result for the CNV module, such as that shown in Figure CNV-3 that shows the search results for chromosome 15, consists of a table with columns for Chromosome, CNV locus, CNV Type, # of studies, and Animal Model.
+If there is an animal model for a CNV locus in the database, a mouse icon will appear in the Animal Model column for that CNV locus.

 Figure CNV-3.
-The search results for the CNV module consists of a table showing chromosome, CNV locus, CNV Type, # of studies, and Animal Models.
-For those CNV loci with a corresponding Animal Models, such as the 15q11.2-q13.1 and 15q11-q13 loci, there is a mouse icon in the Animal Models column.
+The search results for the CNV module consists of a table showing chromosome, CNV locus, CNV Type, # of studies, and Animal Model.
+For those CNV loci with a corresponding animal model, such as the 15q11.2-q13.1 and 15q11-q13 loci, there is a mouse icon in the Animal Model column.

 CNV-4) How do I view the detailed annotation of a CNV locus?